girving/pentago/README.md

 * [node.js >= 8.9](http://nodejs.org): Asynchronous javascript framework

 Bazel handles a few extra dependencies automatically (see `WORKSPACE` for details).
+For now, python and numpy are required for building.

 ### Installation